 UC Berkeley and UCOP both have existing contracts with Cloud Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS) providers.
 Please work with your procurement specialists to see how you can leverage these contracts rather than developing and executing new contracts for your needs.

-The best place to find information on services that have an agreement with UC (including Berkeley) is through the UC Contract Repository.
-You will need to request access.
-While the agreements can be long, they can be helpful as you research cloud services you may be considering.
+The best place to find information on services that have an agreement with UC (including Berkeley) is through the Cloud Services at UC website.

 Internet2 Net+ Program